 - where there are road restrictions

 We can see if it is feasible to get an artic lorry to your address under the normal shipping costs or, if not, we will price accordingly.

 All our standard shipments are made through a Pallet Network.

 This type of service is a ‘Kerbside Delivery’ only.
 They are not obliged to take it any further than the kerb and you may, if the project site is well away from the position the driver can park, have to carry the boxes / products off the pallet and to the work area.

-We package brick slips and products in boxes so that you can carry them safely but you should be prepared to create a ‘people chain’ or have i.e. sack trolleys etc.
+We package brick slips and products in boxes so that you can carry them safely but you should be prepared to carry items or have i.e. sack trolleys etc.

 It can help if you can visualise how big and heavy the shipments are so that you can see why poor planning can cause issues on delivery.